duckduckgo/duckduckgo-documentation/duckduckhack/resources/faq.md

 ### What if I don't know Perl?

 If you don't know Perl, that's OK!
-Several <a href="README.md#overview">instant answer types</a> are not in Perl.
-Also, if you know PHP, Ruby, or Python you should be able to write Goodies in Perl pretty easily using [this awesome cheat sheet](http://hyperpolyglot.org/scripting).
+Some instant answer types ([Fathead](https://github.com/duckduckgo/duckduckgo-documentation/blob/master/duckduckhack/fathead/fathead_overview.md), [Longtail](https://github.com/duckduckgo/duckduckgo-documentation/blob/master/duckduckhack/longtail/longtail_overview.md)) don't require the use of Perl.
+Also, if you know PHP, Ruby, or Python you should be able to write a [Goodie](https://github.com/duckduckgo/duckduckgo-documentation/blob/master/duckduckhack/goodie/goodie_overview.md) in Perl pretty easily using [this awesome cheat sheet](http://hyperpolyglot.org/scripting).

 ### Do you have any instant answer ideas?